 Here are some digital things I’d recommend packing for Mexico.

 Smart Phone – If you don’t want to take your fancy iPhone traveling, then this is a great phone with a very good camera for under $300.
-It’s what I personally have and shoot a lot of my vlogs on.
+It’s what I used to use before I invested in the iphone 13 pro max.

 Camera and Tripod – I travel with this DSLR but I also have this mirrorless camera which I often take if I want to use something more discreet.
-I also love this tripod as I can use it with all of my cameras (even my phone), plus it’s small and light enough to fit in my daypack.
+My camera geer has grown with my blog and my essential travel cameras now include this DJI Osmo and this mini drone.
+If you need a tripod, I love this one as I can use it with all of my cameras (even my phone), plus it’s small and light enough to fit in my daypack.